 Cherese Meadows Lee

-Founder, The Luke Lee Listening, Language and Learning Lab
+Founder, The Luke Lee Listening, Language and Learning Lab at Marshall University

 When her son Luke was born with hearing loss and following her family's move to Southern West Virginia, Cherese found that services to children with hearing difficulties were very limited in that part of the state.
 That's when she set out on a mission to help children like Luke by working to establish services for children with hearing loss.